SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 ### Automatically setting mounting

-SlimeVR offers an automated process for recording which mounting direction you have set up with your trackers, which can lead to issues for new users but for experienced users can give better results.
-Make sure you boot up steamVR and put on your headset from this point.
-If you are using your trackers for only VMC or OSC, please use the previous steps for manually setting mounting direction.
+SlimeVR offers an automated process for recording which mounting orientation you have set up with your trackers, which can lead to issues for new users but for experienced users can give better results.
+Make sure you boot up SteamVR and put on your headset from this point.
+If you are using your trackers for only VMC or OSC, please use the previous steps for manually setting mounting orientation.

 During the automated process follow the directions and SlimeVR will deduce where the trackers are on your body.